 Do you notice your gums are bleeding when you brush or floss?

 Gum disease is a common, more serious dental concern that our office treats regularly with periodontal disease treatment.
 However, our goal is to help our patients avoid the progression of gum disease by stopping it in its tracks at its earliest symptoms.
-When you notice your gums are bleeding, this is a sign of gingivitis or the early stage of gum disease.
+When you notice bleeding gums, this is a sign of gingivitis or the early stage of gum disease.

-Gingivitis can usually be treated with a thorough and professional teeth-cleaning by Dr. Hedlund.
+Dr. Hedlund can usually treat bleeding gums and gingivitis with a thorough and professional teeth-cleaning.
 We recommend a professional teeth-cleaning because often at-home oral hygiene care is not enough to remove the plaque that has hardened into tartar around your gum line.
-Tartar is often the cause of gum inflammation and must be removed by a professional dentist like Dr. Hedlund.
+Tartar is often the cause of gum inflammation.
+Dr. Hedlund will remove it every dental cleaning visit.

 If you’ve noticed your gums are bleeding whenever you brush or floss, schedule an appointment online today.